 Having vertical knowledge is key to making great product decisions.
-If you are in eCommerce, then work on understanding the challenges of companies involve in trade.
+If you are in eCommerce, then work on understanding the challenges of companies involved in the trade.
 What are their pains?
 What is their business model, their operational flow, main pain points?
-Same applies for any industry, from banking, to automotive, manufacturing, food, etc.
+Same applies to any industry, from banking to automotive, manufacturing, food, etc.

 Once you understand your industry, you’ll be able to correlate their needs with the latest tech trends to make sure you solve their needs.
 For example, we are undergoing a “mobile revolution”, and knowing about the technology is great.
 But it’s more important to understand how your product can leverage mobile to meet the needs of your industry and therefore your users.

 Recommended article: 7 Ways to Get a Product Management Job When You Lack Industry Experience

 Understand and Contribute to Sales

 The Sales department is responsible for generating revenue.
 And as the saying goes: the cure to most company’s troubles is more revenue.
 Product Managers should be intimately familiar with how the company sells their product.
 In general, the Salesperson is your best ally and building a strong relationship with him or her is very important.
 Take the time to understand the sales funnel, the overall sales cycle, the time it takes to close a deal, the stages of an opportunity, how your product is demoed, etc.